Short answer

 Open your Project

-Make sure the Project you want to make public is selected at the top of the screen.
+Make sure you are in the Project you want to use for creating the chatbot.

 Create your interface